LoganTraceur/Ctrl-Quotation/README.md

 ### 2. Works almost anywhere in windows
 It uses native window libraries and so should work in almost any program!

-### 3. Pauses Music Automatically
+### 3. Pauses and Resume Music Automatically
-In addition, it can pauses any music that is playing.
+In addition, it can pauses any music that is playing and resume afterwards.

 ### 4. No Installation Required
 Simply download the file and double click!